top of page

 I love CrossFit, mostly for the community, and partly for the workouts.

-At 16, I was scouted by an MLB team as a pitcher.
-I'm a lifelong Toronto Blue Jays fan.
+I’m a lifelong Toronto Blue Jays fan, and at 16, I was scouted by an MLB team as a pitcher.

 I’ve spent a lot of my life on stages leading music and performing, which explains why I’m pretty comfortable in front of a crowd.